Suman7495/Tzara---A-Personal-Assistant/README.md

 10. Converse - basic

-11. Tell the time and date
+11. Tell date and time

 12. Shutdown the system